History of Oakland, California: Spanish and Mexican Period

 Initially, small scale logging provided lumber to local ranches and missions.
-After an export market developed in the 1830's, cutting rose to levels that alarmed the Peralta family, who owned the forest but had permitted non-commercial exploitation by outsiders.
+After an export market developed in the 1830s, cutting rose to levels that alarmed the Peralta family, who owned the forest but had permitted non-commercial exploitation by outsiders.
 Logs would be hauled to the edge of San Francisco Bay, often by routes known today as Redwood Road and Park Boulevard, then shipped across the bay to a rapidly growing San Francisco.

 Increasing numbers of adventurers arrived in the 1840s and began logging without regard to the Peralta family or the Mexican authorities.
 The start of the Gold Rush brought a brief lull to logging as loggers headed to the Sierras in search of gold.
 But the ensuing building boom increased lumber prices ten- to twenty-fold, and logging soon resumed.
 For some, cutting trees could more reliably produce a fortune than hunting for ever more elusive gold.
 Although the 1848 Treaty of Guadalupe Hidalgo that concluded the Mexican-American war had supported existing Mexican legal arrangements, the Peraltas lost control of the forest.

 In 1850 the first steam-powered sawmill was erected within the forest, with three more mills added by 1852.
 By 1853 there were more men cutting redwoods than people living in any East Bay town.
 By 1860, the entire forest had been obliterated.
 Today's Redwood Regional Park is much smaller than the original forest, and is populated by much smaller redwoods.

-American Acquisition Period
+American Appropriation Period

 As part of the Treaty of Guadalupe Hidalgo following the Mexican–American War, the Mexican government ceded 525000 sqmi; 55% of its pre-war territory (excluding Texas) to the US in exchange for $15 million.
 The Treaty also provided for the safeguarding of the land and property of Mexican citizens.
 This provision was regularly ignored by squatters and land speculators, some of whom began settling on the Peralta Ranch, particularly during the Gold Rush.
 Before Congress created a Land Commission in 1851 to pursue a settlement of property claims, a group of three men—Horace Carpentier, Edson Adams, and Andrew Moon—backed at one point by a small army of some 200 men hired from San Francisco, began developing a small settlement on Peralta land initially called "Contra Costa" ("opposite shore", the Spanish name for the lands on the east side of the Bay) in the area that is now downtown Oakland.
 The United States Post Office recognized this by establishing a post office there with the name "Contra Costa".
 Carpentier was elected to the California state legislature and got the Town of Oakland incorporated on May 4, 1852.
 By the time the Land Commission got around to confirming the Peraltas' claims in 1854, Oakland was quickly being further developed.
 The Peraltas in the meantime had been persuaded to sell various parcels of their vast holdings.
 In 1853, John Coffee "Jack" Hays, a famous Texas Ranger, was one of the first to establish residence in Oakland while performing his duties as sheriff of San Francisco.